firebase/firebase-ios-sdk/scripts/code_coverage_report/generate_code_coverage_report/README.md

 ### Add new coverage data to the storage of Metrics Service

-In a workflow, this will run in push events or postsubmit tests.
+In a workflow, this will run in merge events or postsubmit tests.
 After each merge, all pod tests will run to add a new commit and its corresponding coverage data.
 ```
 swift run CoverageReportGenerator --merge "firebase/firebase-ios-sdk" --commit "${GITHUB_SHA}" --token $(gcloud auth print-identity-token) --xcresult-dir "/Users/runner/test/codecoverage" --log-link "https://github.com/firebase/firebase-ios-sdk/actions/runs/${GITHUB_RUN_ID}" --branch "${GITHUB_REF##*/}"
 ```
-- `branch`: this is for push and the new commit with coverage data will be linked with the branch in the database of Metrcis Service.
+- `branch`: this is for merge and the new commit with coverage data will be linked with the branch in the database of Metrcis Service.

 ### Details